Lecture Notes in Statistical Mechanics and Mesoscopics

+{\bf Glasses.-- } The standard model for glasses regard them as a large collection of "two level" entities with splitting $\omega$ that has roughly uniform distribution.
+Hence the calculation of the heat capacity is formally as in the Debye model model with sinh replaces by cosh, and ${\alpha=1}$, leading to a linear dependence ${C(T)\propto T}$.

+{\bf Quantum gases.-- } In the classical treatment, disregarding prefactors of order unity, a gas of $N$~particles have total energy ${E \sim NT}$, hence the heat capacity is ${C\sim N}$.
+If we have a gas of Fermions in low temperatures, then the number of excited particles is $N_{\text{eff}} \propto T$, hence the energy is ${E \propto T^2}$, and the heat capacity is ${C(T)\propto T}$.
+In contrast to that Bosons in 3D condense into the ground states.
+Hence the occupation of an excited state of energy $\epsilon_{r}$ is formally the same as the occupation of an oscillator with the same frequency.
+Consequently one observes ${C(T)\propto T^{\alpha}}$ as in Debye model.

 {\bf Phase transitions.-- } We shall discuss phase transitions in later lectures.
 As the temperature is lowered towards a critical temperature~$T_c$ the system becomes "correlated", which means that the effective number of freedoms is reduced.
 We assume ${T>T_c}$ and note that similar picture applies if one approaches $T_c$ from below.
 We can easily explain why the heat capacity diverges as $T_c$ is approached.
-For an ideal gas the partition function is ${Z=g^N}$ where $N$ is the number of independent particles, and ${g=(L/\lambda_T)^d \propto T^{d/2}}$ is the number of accessible states for a single particle that has a temperature $T$.
+For an ideal gas, or better to think about a collection of non-interacting oscillators, the partition function is ${Z=g^N}$, where $N$ is the number of freedoms, and ${g \propto T}$ is the number of accessible states for a single freedom at temperature~$T$.
 For a correlated system ${Z=g^{N_{\tbox{eff}}}}$, where $N_{\tbox{eff}}=N/\xi^d$ is the effective number of independent regions, and $\xi$ is called the correlation length.
-The prototype Ising model consist of spins (${g=2}$) and ${\xi \propto |T-T_c|^{-\nu}}$ where ${\nu\approx 1/2}$.
-Either we can write the expression for the heat capacity as follows: \beq C(T) \ \ = \ \ \frac{d\ln Z}{d (\ln T)} + \frac{d^2\ln Z}{d (\ln T)^2} \ \ \equiv \ \ C_g(T) + C_{\xi}(T) \eeq The non-singular term $C_g(T)$, that for an ideal gas equals $Nd/2$, originates from the dependence of $g$ on the temperature, and is proportional to the effective number of freedoms.
-The singular term $C_{\xi}(T)$, that for Ising system is proportional to ${|T-T_c|^{\nu d-2}}$, originates from the dependence of $\xi$ on the temperature.
+The prototype Ising model consist of spins (${g=2}$) rather than oscillators and ${\xi \propto |T-T_c|^{-\nu}}$ where ${\nu \approx 1/2}$.
+Either way we can write the expression for the heat capacity as follows: \beq C(T) \ \ = \ \ \beta^2 \frac{d^2\ln Z}{d\beta^2} \ \ \equiv \ \ C_g(T) + C_{\xi}(T) \eeq where the non-singular $C_g(T)$ originates from the temperature dependence of $g$, and equals $N$ for non-interacting oscillators, reflecting the effective number of freedoms.
+The singular term $C_{\xi}(T)$ originates from the temperature dependence of $\xi$.
+For an Ising system its divergence near the critical temperature is described by ${|T-T_c|^{\nu d-2}}$.
+Note the significance of the space dimension~$d$.

 \putgraph[0.8\hsize]{sfig19}